JoeyRussoniello/sts-win-prediction/README.md

 ![Slay The Spire Image](./misc/image.png)

 This project builds a full ML pipeline for predicting **win probability** in *Slay the Spire* using the public metrics dump containing tens of millions of runs.
-The core idea is simple: every run is a story of evolving decisions: cards taken, relics gained, paths chosen.
+The core idea is simple -- every run is a continuous story of decisions: cards taken, relics gained, paths chosen.
 Our pipeline aims to transform those stories into structured data that machine-learning models can learn from, and learn to give feedback on poor decisions during play.

 ## **Project Motivation**